How I Met Your Mother: Critical reception

 The sixth season received generally positive reviews.
 Justin Fowler of Late Reviews gave the season a positive review, saying that the season was "a pretty good season of television" and better than the "poor" fifth season.
 He also said that "Seventeen out of the 24 episodes are what I would consider good".

 The seventh season received mixed reviews.
 Alan Sepinwall gave the season a mixed review and criticized the flash-forwards throughout the season, saying that "the show is just much, much stronger when its stories dwell on matters of the present or the past, and where the writers don't have to act like magicians trying to keep the audience from figuring out how the trick works.
 And the finale affirmed that belief for me.
 The parts that had little or nothing to do with things to come were quite good; the parts that were all about the future made me roll my eyes and ask, for the umpteenth time, 'Really?
 This is where you're going with this?

 The eighth season received mixed reviews and is often considered the worst season of the series.
 Rotten Tomatoes reported that 54% of critics gave the show a positive review.
 The consensus reads: "How I Met Your Mother wears out its welcome this season, with an anticlimactic reveal and rote, less-than-fruitful humor."

 The ninth season received mixed-to-positive reviews from critics, though fans found it worse than prior seasons.
 Rotten Tomatoes reported that 80% of critics gave the show a positive review, with an average rating of 7.3 out of 10.
 Gareth Mitchell at "House of Geekery" responded negatively, mostly criticizing the structure of the season, stating that they are "struggling to come up with stories that last out the 22 minutes".

 The finale of the show received a largely negative reaction from critics and fans.
-Some complained that the last few seasons (particularly the final season before the finale which took place over one weekend) had built towards an end game that was discarded within the hour-long episode, while others defended it as true to both the initial concept of the show and to life itself.
+Some complained that the last few seasons (particularly the final season before the finale which took place over one weekend) had built towards an end game that was discarded during the final hour-long episode, while others defended it as true to both the initial concept of the show and to life itself.
 In the years succeeding its airing, it continued to be singled out as one of the worst television series finales, e.g., topping USA Todays list of "Worst Series Finales of All Time".
-The finale of the show was so poorly received, that studios have reduced production of sitcoms like How I Met Your Mother.